Applying for Tax-exempt Status

-Unfortunately for most nonprofits, the Form 1023 and Form 1024 applications are a necessary burden.
-The gold standard for most nonprofits is to obtain status as a federal tax-exempt organization.
+Tax-exempt status is highly coverted by nonprofit organizations.
 Federal tax-exempt status exempts entities from paying federal income tax on profits that are substantially related to the entity’s purpose.
 This does not exempt the entity from all taxes, and the entity will still be obliged to pay employment-related taxes (payroll, unemployment, worker’s compensation taxes) and may even pay property taxes, sales and use taxes, and unrelated business income tax.
+Tax-exempt status also opens the doors to government and private grants and donations from the public.

 Form 1023 or Form 1024: Which Do We Use?